Everything You Need to Know About Oolong Tea

-As with all tea varieties, the leaves of the Camellia sinensis are picked and then withered under the strong sun.
+As with all tea varieties, farmers pick the leaves of the Camellia sinensis and then leave them to wither under the strong sun.
 The plant is left to oxidise partly and they are fired in a basket or a pan to halt the oxidisation process.
 Then the leaves are rolled, usually by hand.
-The range of the oxidisation is between 12 and 85%, which is dependent on how long the leaves are allowed to wither.
+The range of the oxidisation is between 12 and 85%, which depends on how long the leaves are allowed to wither.

 Oolong tea is famously produced in regions in Taiwan and China.
-In Taiwan, the teas are named after the mountain where the leaves were grown.
-As the weather in Taiwan is highly variable, the tea quality can vary greatly from season to season.
+In Taiwan, the teas are named after the mountain where the leaves grow.
+The weather in Taiwan is varied and affects the tea quality from season to season.
 Ti Quan Yin (“Iron Goddess of Mercy”) is one of the most famous oolong teas in China from the province of Anxi and has a characteristic smoky aroma from the charcoal firing of the leaves.
 You can buy this tea directly from Tèaura.

 Our Anxi Iron Goddess of Mercy being prepared.

 The health benefits of Oolong tea are widely reported.
-The tea is rich in vital vitamins and minerals, such as calcium, manganese, copper, potassium and vitamins A, B, C, E and K. An active compound found within the tea has been found to be very effective in controlling the metabolism of fat in the body and it is thought that this may help to reduce obesity.
+The tea is rich in vital vitamins and minerals, such as calcium, manganese, copper, potassium and vitamins A, B, C, E and K. Moreover, an active compound found within the tea appears to be very effective in controlling the metabolism of fat in the body and it is thought that this may help to reduce obesity.

 There is also evidence that the antioxidants present in the tea aid bone health and density.
 Long term studies have shown that participants who drank oolong tea for a period of more than 10 years were less likely to lose bone mineral density.